New class of molecular 'lightbulbs' illuminate MRI

-"This represents a completely new class of molecules that doesn’t look anything at all like what people thought could be made into MRI tags," said Warren S. Warren, the James B. Duke Professor and chair of Physics at Duke, and senior author on the study.
+"This represents a completely new class of molecules that doesn't look anything at all like what people thought could be made into MRI tags," said Warren S. Warren, the James B. Duke Professor and chair of Physics at Duke and senior author of the study.
 "We envision it could provide a whole new way to use MRI to learn about the biochemistry of disease."

 Read more about this research in the NSF News From the Field story New class of molecular 'lightbulbs' illuminate MRI.
 (Date image taken: unknown; date originally posted to NSF Multimedia Gallery: Jan.
 2, 2018)